• Skip to primary navigation

 Garbage bags are NOT a good choice since they are not designed for food storage, and the chemicals may not be safe.

 To brine a turkey, the bird must be thawed and kept under 40°.
-I have always had a second refrigerator, but if not available, many people use a large cooler and lots of ice.
+I have always had a second refrigerator, but if it is not available, many people use a large cooler and lots of ice.

 The turkey should still be in a food-safe bag and sealed to prevent the brine from being diluted.
-This is poultry so let's be careful out there.
+This is poultry, so let's be careful out there.

 🦃Which turkey to brine

-The turkey should have no additives, brine or anything else injected or added in any way.
+The turkey should have no additives, brine, or anything else injected or added in any way.
 If the bird is frozen, then thaw completely according to package directions.

 But be aware that almost ALL frozen turkeys have some salt injection and should not be used for brining unless you are SURE it has not been injected or brined.